Futures Thinking Caught my Attention

 Learning, Exploratory Leadership, Community Management, Personal Knowledge Mastery, and Futures Thinking.
 I explore and am passionate about those disciplines.
 For futures thinking, I think my curiosity was triggered when I was followed by Gerd Leonhard (@gleonhard) on Twitter.
+Here is Gerd’s video on how he started to become a futurist.

 Then I started diving into the blog posts on foresight by Venessa Miemis, especially this one: Essential Skills for 21st Century Survival: Part 4: Foresight.